Sofrank/altschool-exam/README.md

 This project provides hands-on experience with Infrastructure such as Code, Kubernetes, DevOps best practices, CI/CD, and cloud security.
 It also demonstrates the value of automation and monitoring in ensuring the reliability and performance of microservices-based applications.
 By the end of the project, there is a fully functional deployment pipeline for the Socks Shop application, including infrastructure provisioning, monitoring, logging, and security.

 ## **N/B:**
 AWS EKS is an expensive service.
 The command ```terraform destroy``` was used to destory all the resources created using terraform.
-However, the screenshots of the created resources are attached to this README.md; as well as screenshot of the ```terraform destroy```.
+However, the screenshots of the created resources are attached to this README.md.
 ![Terraform Destroy](./project-images/terraform-destroy.png)